"The most dangerous place to make a decision is within the office," -- Ulrik Nehammer, Senior VP at Salesforce

 Work Harder, Be Happier?

 Entrepreneurs, freelancers and distributed teams may work harder than their office-bound counterparts, but there is plenty of evidence that they are more productive and happier, too.
 Over half said they wouldn't go back even for more money, and 79% claim that freelancing is better than traditional work.
 Control over your enviroment is a huge perk for freelancers.
-You can take more frequent breaks, and choose to work during their most productive hours.
-Freelancers can experiment with a variety of different workspaces and arrangements, and find their optimal flow.
+You can take more frequent breaks, and choose to work during your most productive hours.
+As a freelancer, you can experiment with a variety of different workspaces and arrangements, and find your optimal flow.

 Taking time to unplug and relax is important when you are using your personal device as the company phone.
 It’s ok to have hours when you aren’t available, and it isn’t necessary to respond to every email as it arrives in your inbox.
 Don’t wait until the end of the day to recharge.
 Take a lunch stroll and take advantage of the perks of a freelance lifestyle.
 Visit museums or parks during the hours everyone else is in the office.
 Taking breaks as needed will make you more productive, and allow you to stay in the best shape for the hard work ahead.